 - If you are injured, take photos of the injuries as soon as possible, but make sure you get medical attention first.
 Ask for copies of your medical treatment files.

-To File A Police Misconduct Complaint: Contact the Civilian Complaint Review Board by calling 311 or by visiting www.nyc.gov/html/ccrb.
+To File a Police Misconduct Complaint in New York City: Contact the Civilian Complaint Review Board by calling 311 or by visiting www.nyc.gov/html/ccrb.